Cathedrals of consumption

-Walkowitz argued that lurking behind these ostensibly positive developments was the more menacing threat of patriarchal control.
-By the 1880s, she states the department store had become a ‘controlled fantasy world’ and an effort to distract women from the reality of their constrained freedom within society.11 Crossick and Jaumain consider Tiersten’s arguments, which they paraphrase in asking: ‘Was shopping just an ersatz public domain that actually served to exclude women from the “real” public sphere?’12
+Walkowitz argues a more menacing threat of patriarchal control lurks beneath these ostensibly positive developments.
+By the 1880s, she states the department store had become a ‘controlled fantasy world’ and an effort to distract women from the reality of their constrained freedom within society.11 Crossick and Jaumain consider Tiersten’s arguments, which they paraphrase by asking: ‘Was shopping just an ersatz public domain that actually served to exclude women from the “real” public sphere?’12

 Gilded cage or not, the department store certainly gave women cause to enter the West End and other shopping districts.
 This created a ‘contested terrain’13 between genders in the city during the 1870s and 1880s, according to Walkowitz.
 Their notions of supremacy unsettled, men condemned women heading into the city as possessing ‘fast’ morals.
 Rappaport concurs, writing: ‘Observers were struck by the suburban woman’s migrations because, when she stepped into the city streets, she threatened her own reputation and her family’s social position.’14

-According to Rappaport and Walkowitz men made numerous attempts to restrict a woman’s freedom to enter the city by voicing fears for their safety.
+According to Rappaport and Walkowitz, men made numerous attempts to restrict a woman’s freedom to enter the city by voicing fears for their safety.
 This was particularly the case, they argue, during the 1880s when London witnessed a number of riots and the gruesome Whitechapel murders of 1888.
-However, this assessment loses some ground recalling the late-Victorian Londoner had almost no point of reference with regards the brutal slayings.
-Nobody knew if it was the work of one killer or whether he (or they) would seek victims beyond East End prostitutes.
+However, this assessment forgets the late-Victorian Londoner had almost no point of reference with regards the brutal slayings; nobody knew if it was the work of one killer or whether he (or they) would seek victims beyond East End prostitutes.
 In response, many women decided not to travel through their own volition.
 It is also worth noting how quickly women returned to shopping after the murderous rampage finally ceased.

-On a more mundane level, some male commentators were opposed to women using public transport.
-Certainly this was the case among upper-middle and upper-classes, although the form of the criticism could sometimes be light hearted.
+On a more mundane level, some male commentators were also opposed to women using public transport.
+Certainly this was the case among the upper-middle and upper classes, although the form of the criticism could sometimes be light hearted.
 For example, Flanders cites Trollope’s 1875 work The Way We Live Now, which records how the upper class Hetta Carbury ‘trusted herself all alone to the mysteries of the Marylebone underground railway and emerged, with accuracy, at King’s Cross’.17

-Henrietta would travel into central London with her friends, or by herself, and was at ease in using multiple forms of transport to reach the shopping zones.
-Her most favoured destination was a large drapery store at Waterloo House and the Army and Navy Stores on Victoria Street.* On 14 January 1876, she wrote: ‘Mrs Halsted and I had a shopping excursion.
-We trained & omnibussed & cabbed it to the stores.’19 A few weeks later Henrietta was out and about again, despite inclement weather.
+Henrietta would travel into central London with her friends or by herself and was at ease in using multiple forms of transport to reach the shopping zones.
+Her favourite destinations included a large drapery store at Waterloo House and the Army and Navy Stores on Victoria Street.* On 14 January 1876, she wrote: ‘Mrs Halsted and I had a shopping excursion.
+We trained & omnibussed & cabbed it to the stores.’19 A few weeks later and Henrietta was out and about again, despite inclement weather.
 ‘Mrs Halsted and I went off to Victoria shopping [in the] stores,’ she wrote, adding that ‘we had a time of it’.20

 *Founded in 1872, the Army and Navy Stores Co-operative store was open to officers, non-commissioned officers and their families, including widows and orphans.
 Diplomats and high-ranking foreign officials were also welcomed.
 Initially an emporium/warehouse, it was soon operating along the lines of a department store, while a similar development occurred in Germany with the creation of Warenhaus für deutsche in Beamte for state employees.

-In early June 1876, Henrietta recorded going on a major shopping trip by herself.
+Henrietta recorded going on a major shopping trip by herself in early June 1876.
 She was prepared to walk that day, trying to seek out a bargain.
 She wrote: ‘I went out about 11.30… Walked up Regent Street.
 Walked to the end of the shops.
 Came down St James’ Park to Victoria.
-In fact walked to Vauxhall … could not find what I wanted.’21 This is hardly the behaviour one would expect if the behaviour of female shoppers were shaped by concerns about possible censure or the threat of sexual harassment.
+In fact walked to Vauxhall … could not find what I wanted.’21 This is hardly the behaviour one would expect if the thoughts of female shoppers were dominated by concerns about possible censure or the threat of sexual harassment.

-Only once in the diaries do we find Henrietta contemplating her and her friends’ independence and what this might mean from a moralist perspective.
-On 10 May, 1879 she visited Whiteley’s.
-What concerned her was not going shopping at a department store – she fails to even mention if she made any purchases – but the time at which she went.
+Only once in the diaries do we find Henrietta contemplating her and her friends’ independence and what this might mean from a moral perspective.
+On 10 May 1879 she visited Whiteley’s.
+What concerned her was not going shopping at a department store – she fails to even mention if any purchases made – but the time at which she went.
 Henrietta wrote: ‘I went out shopping at Whiteley’s this morning.
-We are all very independent the way one goes out at odd times.’22 While recognising that her activity has strong connotations of independent behaviour, it is worth noting that this part of the entry appears more as a mental footnote rather than a cri de coeur.
+We are all very independent the way one goes out at odd times.’22 While recognising that her activity has strong connotations of independent behaviour, it is worth noting that this entry appears more as a mental footnote rather than a cri de coeur.
 At no other point in her diaries does Henrietta consider this topic.